aws-amplify/docs/cli/init.md

 - `codeLanguage`: <br/>
 The targeted language of the generated code, such as `javascript`.<br/>
 - `fileNamePattern`:  <br/>
-The file name pattern of graphql queries, mutations and subscriptions.<br/>
+The file name pattern of GraphQL queries, mutations and subscriptions.<br/>
 - `generatedFileName`:  <br/>
 The file name for the generated code.<br/>
 - `generateDocs`:  <br/>
-A boolean indicating if to generate GraphQL statements (queries, mutations and subscription) based on GraphQL schema types.
-The generated version will overwrite the current graphql queries, mutations and subscriptions.<br/>
+A boolean indicating whether to generate GraphQL statements (queries, mutations and subscription) based on the GraphQL schema types.
+The generated version will overwrite the current GraphQL queries, mutations and subscriptions.<br/>

 ### Sample script
 ```bash